 Call a Nevada personal injury attorney...

-Have you suffered injuries after taking Invokana in Nevada?
-Our Las Vegas personal injury attorneys may be able to win you a substantial financial settlement to cover your expenses, including pain and suffering.
+Have you suffered kidney damage or amputations after taking Invokana in Nevada?
+Our Las Vegas personal injury attorneys may be able to win you a substantial settlement.
 Contact us at 702-DEFENSE (702-333-3673) for a FREE consultation.
-You pay us zero unless we win.
+Our personal injury attorneys operate on a contingency fee basis, so you pay us zero unless we win.

 - See, e.g. Scialabba v.
 Brandise Const.
 Co., 112 Nev.
 965, 921 P.2d 928 (1996).